 In 2014 the Ontario Ministry of Health and Long Term Care proposed seven quality indicators, summarized in the Orthopedic Quality Scorecard, aiming to evaluate the success of introducing orthopedic QBPs.
 These metrics were meant to evaluate hospital performance on three dimensions - efficiency, effectiveness/safety and accessibility - by measuring length of stay, proportion of patients discharged home, rates of 30-day readmission and 1-year revision, as well as wait times before surgery (see Appendix C).
-At different points in time, governmental authorities and medical associations in countries outside Canada put forward their metrics evaluating the hip/knee replacement quality, as part of ongoing funding reforms (for example, France from 2019) or in an effort to inform better clinical practices (for example, a measure set by the American Academy of Orthopaedic Surgeons).
-To obtain a more balanced and well-rounded picture of the evolution of orthopedic care quality in Ontario, we rely, where possible, on both domestic and international quality measure sets provided in Appendix C.
+At different points in time, other governmental authorities and medical associations in countries outside Canada also put forward their metrics evaluating the hip/knee replacement quality, as part of ongoing funding reforms (for example, France from 2019) or in an effort to inform better clinical practices (for example, a measure set by the American Academy of Orthopaedic Surgeons).

-3.2 Institutional context of HBAM and QBPs
+2.2 Institutional context of HBAM and QBPs

-The Canadian healthcare system is characterized by a quasi-complete domination of publicly funded hospitals and providers, whose activities are regulated in a decentralized fashion by provincial authorities, heavily incentivized to follow federally established basic principles.
-Healthcare public expenditures are jointly financed by federal, provincial and territorial authorities.
-The federally adopted Canada Health Act (1984) requires, in particular, that to be eligible for federal contributions - a crucial source of public funding- healthcare services must be universal, reasonably accessible and be regulated by a public non-profit authority(ies) designated by each province.
+The Canadian healthcare system is characterized by a quasi-complete domination of publicly funded hospitals and providers, whose activities are regulated in a decentralized fashion by provincial authorities, heavily incentivized to follow federally established basic principles, in particular, those of universality, reasonable access and regulation by a public non-profit authority(ies) designated by each province.
 Provinces and territories complement these federal transfers with funds raised primarily via provincial taxes.